 see also: Ken

-ken (kens, present participle kenning; past and past participle kenned)
+Verbken (kens, present participle kenning; simple past and past participle kenned)

 - (obsolete) To give birth, conceive, beget, be born; to develop (as a fetus); to nourish, sustain (as life).

-- 1524, Margaret Roper (translator), A Devout Treatise upon the Paternoster, Desiderius Erasmus
+- 1524, Desiderius Erasmus, translated by Margaret Roper, A Devout Treatise upon the Paternoster:

 - To the soul this ghostly bread is the learning and the teaching and the understanding in the commandments of God, wherethrough the soul is kenned and lives.

-ken (kens, present participle kenning; past kenned, past participle kenned)
+Verbken (kens, present participle kenning; simple past and past participle kenned)

 - (transitive, mostly, Scotland) To know, perceive or understand.